-- Completed Application: You can access our online application or apply online through the Common Application.
-An application must be submitted to the Office of Admissions for all academic programs.
-Applications are considered in the order received as long as space in the program of your choice is available. - Application Fee: A \$50 (U.S.) nonrefundable fee, payable to NYIT.
-Fee may be waived with an official waiver from your college advisor or counselor. - Transcripts: It is important that you arrange for scholastic records, including final, official transcripts, and proof of degree from all schools and colleges previously attended, to be forwarded directly to the Office of Admissions. - Standardized Test Scores: Scores from the SAT or ACT exams are also required and should be sent directly to the Office of Admissions.
-Applicants can request the proper forms from their high school guidance counselors.
-The NYIT college code for the SAT is 2561 and for the ACT is 2832. - Essay: In 300-350 words, tell us about your career goals and why attending NYIT would further them; or describe an achievement of which you are most proud and why.
-If you are applying to the nursing program or the combined Bachelor of Science/Doctor of Osteopathic Medicine, occupational therapy, or physical therapy program, then tell us why you are interested in studying this program and why you are choosing this as a career field. - Letter of Recommendation: At least one letter of recommendation is required for all applications (see special school requirements for additional letters of recommendation by program).
-The purpose of these letters is to add strength to an application, especially during the scholarship review process.
-You may use the teacher recommendation form in the NYIT application, the common application, or the recommender may provide a separate letter. - Admission Decision: Candidates for admission to NYIT receive written notification of the decisions made by the admissions office on a rolling basis.
+Essay: In 300-350 words, tell us about your career goals and why attending NYIT would further these goals; or describe an achievement of which you are most proud and why.
+If you are applying to NYIT's occupational therapy, osteopathic medicine, nursing, physician assistant studies, or physical therapy programs, explain your desire to work in this field.

+Admission Decision: Candidates for admission to NYIT receive written notification of the decisions made by the Office of Admissions on a rolling basis.
 As files are completed, decisions are made and sent.
 The first priority deadline is November 1.
 Students who submit completed applications by November 1 will be notified of an admission decision by December 1.
 They will be automatically considered for merit scholarships.
 In some cases, the Admissions Committee may defer making a final decision until it has received a report of the candidate's midterm grades, additional standardized scores, or verification of volunteer hours.
 Upon acceptance of an offer of admission, candidates are required to pay a \$400 nonrefundable deposit, which will be credited toward the first semester's tuition.
 Admitted students also are required to submit completed health forms prior to registration, and those seeking financial aid are recommended to furnish the university with a Social Security number for identification purposes.
 Enrolled students must submit their final, official transcripts, and all other required admission materials, to the Office of Admissions.
 Deadline dates vary by semester.
 Please contact the Office of Admissions or refer to your acceptance letter for these deadline dates.
+The Office of Admissions reserves the right to rescind offers or admissions to applicants who have omitted previous academic work.
 Failure to provide these final documents will result in registration holds and/or cancellation of financial aid.